This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 file.write(code)

-This way, we generate the above source file.
+Well, this generates the source file mentioned above.
 Of course, this is just the simplest application.
-Or we can use Protocol Buffer to automatically generate serialization and deserialization code.
-Or we can obtain information from the AST, and even the type’s meta-information can be generated by the code generator.
-The principle of such programs is simple, just string concatenation, and their upper limit depends entirely on how your code is written.
+Alternatively, we can use Protocol Buffer to automatically generate serialization and deserialization code.
+Or, we can obtain information from the AST, and even the type’s meta-information is generated by the code generator.
+The principle of such programs is very simple: string concatenation, and its upper limit completely depends on how your code is written.

-But more often, language built-in features are more convenient to use.
+However, more often, language built-in features are more convenient to use.
 Using external code generators can complicate the compilation process.
-However, some languages have made this feature a built-in feature of the language, such as C#’s code generation.
+Nevertheless, some languages have incorporated this feature as one of their built-in characteristics, such as C#’s code generation.

 Runtime Code Generation